Chapter 5 of 11

 The speed limit of your growth is determined by:

 If it takes 6 months for a new engineer to become productive, you effectively cannot grow engineering faster than 2x per year without collapsing productivity.
+During ramp-up, new hires consume experienced engineers' time through pairing and code reviews while producing limited output.
+If too many people are ramping simultaneously, everyone's productivity drops.

 The Onboarding Investment